mlibrary/dromedary/docs/setting_up_dev_environment_on_unix_or_mac.md

 mkdir -p $MEDDIR/data
 ```

-You should now have a directory struture of the form:
+You should now have a directory structure of the form:
 ```ruby
 med
  - data